 The first three hours were some of the most painful.
 While trekking up all those steps on the second day made us huff and puff, going down was brutal on everyone’s knees and putting weight on my left foot practically brought tears to my eyes.

 My blister has gotten worse when the blister patch was rubbed almost off from the friction of my shoe, but had gotten stuck and pulled the blister open.
 To help make it manageable to walk, our guide bandaged my foot with an ace bandage.
 It was just a tad bit too tight and about three hours in to the day’s trek when we stopped to bandage it a bit more loosely, blood dripped out.

 I had another new blister on the back of my heel from where the velcro of the bandage had rubbed the back of my heel in to a bloody state.
 But I was two more hours from finishing the trek, and despite the fact that I had no choice but to walk at this point, I was determined.

 I didn’t even want to stop for a break.
 My poor guides needed to stop for their lunch, and even knowing they could easily catch up with me, I think they shoveled their dal bhat in as quick as they could.

 The heat had returned with a vengeance at the lower elevation as I continued down, down, down through fairly well populated villages.
 I passed kids trudging upward on their way home from school, mules, and even motorbikes that I seriously considered offering a few hundred rupees to for a ride.

 The best sight was the waiting jeeps and I practically sprinted toward them, anxious to just get off my throbbing foot.
-Those jeeps meant I’d completed what I’d had seriously reservations I could actually do before and even for the first couple of hours of the first day.
+Those jeeps meant I’d completed what I’d had serious reservations I could actually do before and even for the first couple of hours of the first day.

 Length: 12 kilometers